doug-moen/openscad2/rfc/Overview.md

   This actually creates an ease-of-use problem, and we would be better off if the language looked less C-like.

-OpenSCAD2 provides a alternative to some of the syntax inherited from C.
+OpenSCAD2 provides an alternative to some of the syntax inherited from C.
 The goal is to make the syntax look more like high-school math.
 (Of course the old syntax continues to work.)